REV.00 - 04/03/2021

 4. DELIVERY AND SHIPPING

-4.1 The Products are delivered Ex Works Dosson di Casier (TV)/Sesto al Reghena (PN) ICC INCOTERMS® 2010(hereinafter “Delivery”).
+1.1 The Products are delivered Ex Works Dosson di Casier (TV)/Sesto al Reghena (PN) ICC INCOTERMS® 2020(hereinafter “Delivery”).

-4.4 CAME reserves the right to execute anything or make any partial Deliveries of the purchase orders.
+4.3 CAME reserves the right to execute anything or make any partial Deliveries of the purchase orders by giving previous notice to the Client.
 All partial Deliveries shall be duly invoiced and the terms of payment shall begin from the date of each invoice.
 Payment for partial Deliveries may not be deferred to, once the Deliveries are completed according to the original purchase order.
 Even partial deliveries shall mean the application of what is stated in article 4.1.

 5. PRICE LISTS